JNightRider/jMe3GL2/README.md

 jMe3GL2 is a set of classes that can be used to develop a 2D game in jMonkeyEngine3.
 It is a mapping library for JME3 to Dyn4J.

-To use jMe3GL2, prior knowledge of how the jme3(https://jmonkeyengine.org/) graphics engine works, as well as the dyn4J(https://dyn4j.org/)physics engine, is required to create wonderful 2D worlds.
+To use jMe3GL2, prior knowledge of how the [JME3](https://jmonkeyengine.org/) graphics engine works, as well as the [dyn4j](https://dyn4j.org/) physics engine, is required to create wonderful 2D worlds.

 **Some features provided by this library:**